dhirengshetty14/whiz-quiz-app/README.md

-# 🧠 WhizQuiz - AI-Powered Multiplayer Quiz Platform
+# WhizQuiz - AI-Powered Multiplayer Quiz Platform

-> **Turn any topic into an engaging quiz experience with the power of AI!**

-Hey there! 👋 Welcome to WhizQuiz - a real-time multiplayer quiz platform that I built because honestly, I was tired of boring static quizzes.
-This thing uses AI to generate fresh questions on the fly and supports multiple players in real-time.

-## 🚀 What Makes This Special?

-WhizQuiz isn't just another quiz app.
-Here's what makes it tick:

-- **🤖 AI-Powered Questions**: No more manually creating questions!
-Just pick a topic and let the AI cook up some brain-teasers
-- **⚡ Real-Time Multiplayer**: Everyone plays together - no waiting, no lag, just pure quiz action
-- **🎯 10 Diverse Topics**: From Sports to Science, Technology to Travel - there's something for everyone
-- **📱 Responsive Design**: Works seamlessly on phones, tablets, and desktops
-- **🏆 Live Leaderboards**: See how you stack up against friends in real-time
-- **🔗 Easy Sharing**: One-click share links that actually work
+> WhizQuiz is a full-stack web application that leverages Large Language Models (LLMs) to dynamically generate quizzes on various topics.
+It features a real-time, event-driven architecture to support multiple concurrent players in a live game session.
+This project was built to explore the integration of generative AI within a scalable, low-latency multiplayer environment.

+## Core Features
+- **Dynamic Quiz Generation**: Utilizes the OpenAI API (via LangChain) to generate quiz questions and answers on demand for 10 diverse topics.

+- **Real-Time Multiplayer Sessions**: Supports 1000+ concurrent users with a WebSocket-based, event-driven backend for synchronized game state and minimal latency.

+- **Live Leaderboard**: Employs a Max-Heap data structure for efficient, real-time updates to the player leaderboard, ensuring O(log n) complexity on score changes.

+- **Responsive UI**: A mobile-first, responsive interface built with Next.js 14 and Tailwind CSS.

+- **Secure Session Management**: Manages active quiz rooms using a Hash Map for O(1) average time complexity on lookups and uses unique 6-character room codes for easy sharing.

-## 🛠️ Tech Stack
+## Tech Stack

-I went with the modern stack approach here - no regrets:
+The application is built using a modern, type-safe stack designed for performance and scalability.

 ### Frontend
-- **Next.js 14** - App Router, because the old way was getting stale
+- **Next.js 14** - App Router
-- **TypeScript** - Life's too short for runtime errors
+- **TypeScript** - Language
-- **Tailwind CSS** - Utility-first styling that just works
+- **Tailwind CSS** - Styling

 ### Backend
 - **Node.js** - The asynchronous powerhouse for our real-time APIs and game logic
-- **PostgreSQL** - Reliable, powerful, and plays nice with everything
+- **PostgreSQL** - Reliable and powerful Database
-- **Prisma ORM** - Database queries that actually make sense
+- **Prisma ORM**
-- **LLM API Integration** - The secret sauce for question generation
+- **LLM API Integration** - LangChain.js to interface with LLM APIs for content generation.
+- **WebSockets** - Real-Time Communication, live game logic and player synchronization.

-## 🧠 Algorithms and Data Structures Used
+## Algorithms and Data Structures Used
 To ensure WhizQuiz is efficient and performs well, especially in a real-time multiplayer environment, several key computer science algorithms and data structures are used:

 ### Max-Heap for the Live Leaderboard